dimitarboeff/dboeff/_posts/2024-03-29-initialization.md

 layout: post
 title:  "Initialization"
 date:   29-03-2024 20:20:20
-author: Dimitar Boeff
+author: "Dimitar Boeff"
-categories: General
-tags: first
+tags: [new, sample]
+image: pieta.jpg
+categories: general
 ---

 This blog has just been created and this is the first post on it.